-The Organization has evaluated subsequent events through April 8, 2021, the date which the financial statements were available to be issued.
+The Organization has evaluated subsequent events through May 26, 2022, the date which the financial statements were available to be issued.

 The spread of COVID-19 has severely impacted many local economies around the globe.
 In many countries, businesses are being forced to cease or limit operations for long or indefinite periods of time.
 Measures taken to contain the spread of the virus, including travel bans, quarantines, social distancing, and closures of non-essential services have triggered significant disruptions to business worldwide, resulting in an economic slowdown.
 Global stock markets have also experienced great volatility and a significant weakening.
 Governments and central banks have responded with monetary and fiscal interventions to stabilize economic conditions.
-One such program, Cares Act Payroll Protection Program (PPP), in particular is being made available for small businesses and nonprofits.

-The Organization has determined that these events are non-adjusting subsequent events.
-Accordingly, the financial position and results of operations as of and for the year ended December 31, 2020 have not been adjusted to reflect their impact.
 The duration and impact of the COVID-19 pandemic, as well as the effectiveness of government and central bank responses, remains unclear currently.
 It is not possible to reliably estimate the duration and severity of these consequences, as well as their impact on the financial position and results of the Organization's operations for future periods.